NIVETHAC-12/Number-Summation/README.md

  ### 2 OUTPUT

- * Compile the program using `gcc tiketterminal.c` and execute the program using `./a.out` command
+ * Compile the program using `gcc ticketterminal.c` and execute the program using `./a.out` command

  ![Screenshot from 2024-06-25 16-21-39](https://github.com/NIVETHAC-12/Number-Summation/assets/173597872/204cc40b-8da0-4e3d-98ff-0723164110f4)